 Making the decision to care for an aging loved one with Alzheimer’s disease or dementia is not a decision that should be taken lightly.
-Becoming a caretaker will be a big change for both you and your loved one, and it can be more challenging with Alzheimer’s.
+Becoming a caregiver will be a big change for both you and your loved one, and it can be more challenging with Alzheimer’s.
 Jacqueline Marcell, author of Elder Rage, offers tips on how to care for your aging loved one during this time.

 Jacqueline Marcell was 46-years-old when she first found out her parents were diagnosed with Alzheimer’s.
 Unfamiliar with the disease and feeling the innate urge to take care of her loved ones, she left her home in Southern California and moved up to San Francisco to take on caregiving with a learn-on-the-job approach.
 Marcell quickly became infuriated with a lack of resources and uncertainty of health care professionals, and her father was also become meaner and more irritable with each passing day.
 She struggled emotionally, and physically.

 Elder Rage is Marcell’s go-to guide for dealing with senior care and dementia based on her firsthand experience with her own family.
 It was never her intention to become an author, but having been through such a painstaking experience, she’s wrote the book for those who feel stuck, unsure and guilty by the daily grind of caregiving.